elkwal/Awwards/README.md

 #### By **Sylvia Elukwal**

 ## Description.
 This is awward application that helps users to post there project and other users can rate on them.
-Before before a user is able to post he/she project is required to sign up .Also one is able to add profile and he/she can see his/her profile.
+Before a user is able to post he/she project is required to sign up .Also one is able to add profile and he/she can see his/her profile.

 ## Setup/Installation Requirements.
 * Make sure the computer has atom .